Clojure MCP: REPL-Driven Development with AI Assistance

 * resource `Clojure Project Info` - which introspects the nREPL connected project

-* resource `LLM_CODE_STYLE.md` - Which is your personal coding style instructions (copy the one in this repo)
+* resource `LLM_CODE_STYLE.md` - Which is your personal coding style instructions (copy the one in this repo to the root of your project)

 * prompt `clojure_repl_system_prompt` - instructions on how to code - cribbed a bunch from Clod Code